ydydsnyd/mono/doc/docs/server-pull.md

 ### Global Version Number

 In this strategy a monotonically increasing global version number is used to track when an entity in your datastore has changed.
-On push, the next version number is acquired and updates to datastore entities are marked with this version.
+On push, in a single serialized transaction, the next version number is acquired and updates to datastore entities are marked with this version.
 For example, you might have a `Version` column on a database table and set it to the current version when a row is inserted or modified.
 The pull handler returns the current version number in the `cookie` in pull.
 To compute the patch from a client's state to the current state of the server, select all the entities in the datastore with a version number greater than that passed in the client's `PullRequest`.
 This strategy requires using soft deletes.

 :::caution